dhall-lang/dhall-lang/standard/semantics.md

   function's input type
 * `c₁` (an input constant, either `Type`, `Kind`, or `Sort`) is the type of the function's output type

-Dhall forbids dependent function types, but permits all other function types.
+* `c₂` (an output constant, either `Type`, `Kind`, or `Sort`) is the type of the function's type

+Functions that return terms are impredicative:

+    ───────────────
+    c ↝ Type : Type

-The following rule enables support for functions from terms to terms (i.e.
+When `c = Type` you get functions from terms to terms (i.e.  "term-level" functions):
-"term-level" functions):

-    ───────────
+    ──────────────────
-    Type ↝ Type
+    Type ↝ Type : Type

 For example, these are term-level functions permitted by the above rule: